 There are many ways that you can become involved in our school community.
 If you are interested in being part of Atlas’ Family Council or would like to be an Atlas Ambassador, reach out to Genevieve Backer at email@example.com.

 What kind of family involvement are you looking for?

 At Atlas, we believe that our students thrive when our team has a strong partnership with families.
 We know that families know their children best, and we work alongside you to ensure that each student receives the education they deserve.
 We believe that open and honest communication is key to a solid foundation of our relationship as we work together to provide an amazing education for your child.

 How will students with disabilities/gifted students be supported?

 As a public school, we accept and welcome students with all different educational needs.
-We will have a special education teacher, and we plan on partnering with Miriam Learning Center to help deliver services such as occupational and speech therapy.
+We have a special education teacher, a Director of Student Support Services, and we partner with Miriam Learning Center to help deliver services such as occupational and speech therapy.